FanzhouKong/spectral_denoising/README.md

 # Project information

 Remove noise ions from MS/MS spectra has been tackled for years by mass spectrometrists.
 Noise ions in MS/MS spectra are largely categorized as 1. electronic noises and 2. chemical noises.
-In this project, we aim to eliminate both chemical noise and electronic noises to improve high-confidence compound identification.
+In this project, we aim to eliminate both chemical noise and electronic noises for improving high-confidence compound identification.
 Integrating such process into spectra matching process, we developed denoising search, which psudo-denoise spectra based on molecular information fetched from reference databases.
 This project also provides useful tools to read, write, visualize and compare spectra.